connor-bass/OPKViz/README.md

 # OPKViz
-Visualize Exterior Orientation (Supports Omega, Phi, Kappa Angles Only)
+Basic GUI to visualize exterior orientation (Supports Omega, Phi, Kappa Angles Only)

+Enter angles into the prompt and hit go.